hkirk/ST2ITS2_Material/slide_server/slides/Week 2/inheritance.md

 ```csharp
 Hammer hammer = new BrickLayer();
 ```
-* How should we as developers make sense of the `hammer` object?
+* How should we as developers make sense of the hammer object?<br/><!-- .element: class="fragment" data-fragment-index="0" -->
-* Derieved classes are forced to inherit from `base` classe
+* Derieved classes are forced to inherit from base classe<br/><!-- .element: class="fragment" data-fragment-index="1" -->

-Inheritance can give all sorts of problems - especially as the code <mark>evolves</mark> - and it will
+<div class="fragment" data-fragment-index="2">Inheritance can give all sorts of problems - especially as the code <mark>evolves</mark> - and it will</div>

 ----